-1. JAXA shall make reasonable efforts to perform the following tasks related to the Research Projects:

-- a) Provide the Earth Observation Satellite Data required for performing the Collaborative Research to the Research Organization free of charge; - b) Provide information satellite required for performing the Collaborative Research to the Research Organization such as Satellite Operation data - c) Hold research presentation meetings (Research Presentation Meeting) to check progress of the research and other necessary meetings; - d) Carry out an Evaluation based on the report made in the Research Presentation Meeting stipulated in the previous Paragraph, or a interim report.

-2. For the purpose of ensuring the Research Organization's performance of the above obligations, the Research Organization shall perform certain actions including, but not limited to:

-- a) Conduct and complete the Research Projects in accordance with the Proposal and Collaborative Research Plan. - b) Participate in the Research Presentation Meeting hosted by JAXA in response to the request from JAXA; - c) Report on the Research Results and progress of research in the Research Presentation Meeting stipulated in the previous Paragraph - d) , Deliver an interim report to JAXA by March 31, 2015, and Furthermore, upon completion of the research period, the Research Organization shall report all the Research Results obtained throughout the entire period of the Collaborative Research in the Final Report and submit it to JAXA.; and - e) Alternatively may substitute the submission of a thesis published during the Research Period for the submission of the report of Research Results.
+- 1. JAXA shall make reasonable efforts to perform the following tasks related to the Research Projects: - a) Provide the Earth Observation Satellite Data required for performing the Collaborative Research to the Research Organization free of charge; - b) Provide information satellite required for performing the Collaborative Research to the Research Organization such as Satellite Operation data; - c) Hold research presentation meetings (Research Presentation Meeting) to check progress of the research and other necessary meetings; and - d) Carry out an Evaluation based on the report made in the Research Presentation Meeting stipulated in the previous Paragraph, or an interim report. - 2.
+For the purpose of ensuring the Research Organization's performance of the above obligations, the Research Organization shall perform certain actions including, but not limited to: - a) Conduct and complete the Research Projects in accordance with the Proposal and Collaborative Research Plan; - b) Participate in the Research Presentation Meeting hosted by JAXA in response to the request from JAXA; - c) Report on the Research Results and progress of research in the Research Presentation Meeting stipulated in the previous Paragraph; - d) Deliver an interim report to JAXA by June 29, 2018, and upon completion of the research period, the Research Organization shall report all the Research Results obtained throughout the entire period of the Collaborative Research in the Final Report and submit it to JAXA, or alternatively may substitute the submission of a thesis published during the Research Period for the submission of the report of Research Results; and - e) Provide the Truth Data for JAXA, in case that the proposal includes provision of the Truth Data by the Research Organization and such proposal is selected as a "Priority Theme" as defined in the RA.